Assisted Living

 • Dialysis

-• Specialized rehabilitative services, such as speech, occupational, physical, respiratory, cognitive, and vocational therapy
+• Specialized rehabilitative services, such as speech, occupational, physical, respiratory, cognitive, and vocational therapies

-• Meal options that must meet the daily nutritional requirements and the unique dietary needs of each resident, including pureed and liquid diets
+• Meal options that meet each resident’s daily nutritional requirements and unique dietary needs, such as pureed foods or liquid diets

 FROM THE EXPERT: INVOLVING YOUR LOVED ONE’S DOCTOR